-The Escape Plan is a peer research study conducted by and for homeless people to help identify the critical success factors that have enabled people to move on from homelessness.
+The Escape Plan is a peer research study conducted by and for people with experience of homelessness to help identify the critical success factors that have enabled people to move on from homelessness.

 - Being involved in a group.
 Activities like training, volunteering and group work were invaluable – giving people an opportunity to engage with things that were beyond day-to-day existence, increasing self-worth, developing confidence, helping people find structure, escape boredom and gain a sense of belonging.